pinterf/RgTools/README.md

 This plugin is written from scratch and licensed under the [MIT license][1].
 Some modes of RemoveGrain and Repair were taken from the Firesledge's Dither package.

+v0.94
+- Clense: new parameter (from v0.9): bool reduceflicker (default false)
+- Clense: dummy compatibility parameters: bool planar, int cache
+- autoregister filter MT modes as NICE_FILTER for Avisynth+ except for Clense: when reduceflicker is true, MULTI_INSTANCE MT mode is reported
+- alignment check in Repair and RemoveGrain (anti-unaligned crop measures)

-From v0.93 new pixel formats are supported
+v0.93: new pixel formats are supported
 - 10, 12, 14, 16 bit and float
 - Planar RGB, RGBA and YUVA (alpha plane is copied)